strike-finance/options-smart-contracts/README.md

   commission: Int,
 }
 ```
 Since there is no way to enforce UTxOs being sent to the script address, the Strike Finance platform will simply ignore malicious UTxOs.
 The `from_asset` field determines what the issuer of the contract locks up in the contract.
+A valid option UTxOs will have the amount specified in `from_asset_amount` and the asset specified in `from_asset` locked in the UTxO.

 ### Cancel Option
 **Validation Logic:**